Mighty-Condor/SPT-Modding-Python-Helper-Scripts/README.md

 ### search_all_jsons_for_string.py

 Intended to search an SPT install's database folder and all jsons nested inside it for a string match.
 Change the string by editing the python file or edit the python file to input the string some other way.
 Please be careful with this one as it is recursive and only tested on the SPT database folder.
 Could cause PC problems if you use it on some other folder.

+### translate_english_locale.py

+Experimental script to automatically translate (based on google translator I believe) an english locale file to all the other locales.
+This will probably not work sadly.